athos/JiSE/README.md

 ;=> (1 1 2 3 4 5 9)
 ```

+For a more practical example, see also [AOBench code](examples/example/aobench.clj) written in JiSE.

 ## Supported Java features
 - [x] class definition
 - [x] inheritance & interface implementation